Academic year 2022/23

 • has been in the care of their local authority

-For more information, please refer to the apprenticeship funding rules.
+For more information, please refer to the apprenticeship funding rules (opens in a new tab).

 Apprenticeship service Commitments (UPDATED 30 NOVEMBER 2023)